sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/25/2022 19:34 PT_
+_Updated 3/29/2022 09:52 PT_

-v7.13 has completed rollout on iOS and Android.
-The team is now working on QA for v7.13.1 and development for v7.14.
+v7.13 has completed rollout on iOS and Android. v7.13.1 has passed regression on iOS and regression for Android is in progress.
+ETA on the release is tomorrow, March 30th.
+The engineers are working on development for v7.14 and v7.15.

 ***